“Verily in the messenger of Allah you have a good example for him who looks unto Allah and the Last Day and remembers Allah much.” (Qur’an 33: 21)

 I mean I have never come across anyone from the federation of Quraniyoon sect s that allege that these hadith came into the hadith corpus by accident.

-In other words, those collect the hadith canons are aware of those hadiths.
+In other words, those who collect the hadith canons are aware of those hadiths.
 That is sensible right?
 Couldn’t we all agree that is a logical first acknowledgment?

-After all they are relying upon the work of al-Khatib al Baghdadi titled: “Tqid al-‘Ilm”
+After all, they are relying upon the work of al-Khatib al Baghdadi titled: “Tqid al-‘Ilm”

 Let’s move to the second point.

-Second point is that this line of attack from the Quraniyoon religion involves using circular reasoning.
+The second point is that this line of attack from the Quraniyoon religion involves using circular reasoning.

 Imagine that you follow any number of sects from the Quraniyoon religion.
 Now your premise is that all the hadiths are false: